 Every state has its own set of rules about passing school buses on the highway and granting them the right of way.
 Drivers are legally compelled to stop behind stopped school buses in virtually every state, whether they are in the same lane or the opposite lane.
 The majority of school buses include flashing lights or an extended stop sign to let drivers know when to pull over until the children have been disembarked securely.

-If You Need Representation, The Florida Injury Lawyers at Fetterman & Associates, PA Can Help
+If You Need Representation, The Florida Injury Lawyers at Fetterman Law Can Help

 How was our list of back-to-school safety tips?
-Don’t forget to give the pedestrian accident lawyers at Fetterman & Associates, PA a call as soon as possible if you’ve been involved in an accident or have an injury that was caused by an auto accident.
+Don’t forget to give the pedestrian accident lawyers at Fetterman Law a call as soon as possible if you’ve been involved in an accident or have an injury that was caused by an auto accident.